Ika no Sugata Fry : A classic Japanese squid cracker

 Summer is nearly upon us.
-It’s a season for chilled beer.
-When we drink beer, we Japanese usually prepare ‘Otsumami (おつまみ)’, which means finger foods and nibbles that are eaten along with beer.
+It’s the perfect season for chilled beer.
+When drinking beer, we Japanese usually prepare “Otsumami (おつまみ)“, the finger foods and nibbles that are eaten along with alcoholic drinks like beer.

-It is Ika no Sugata Fry (いかの姿フライ) (Amazon.com) that we Japanese commonly have along with beer and other alcoholic drinks.The Japanese snack is classic deep-fried squid crackers that have been loved by Japanese people for a long time.
+It is Ika no Sugata Fry (いかの姿フライ) (Amazon.com) that we Japanese commonly have as an accompaniment for beer and other alcoholic drinks, together with Surume, Noshi-ika, and Saki-ika.

-The snack name, Ika no Sugata Fry (いかの姿フライ), literally means deep-fried squid snacks with a whole shape of squid, as you can see from the photo.
+The Japanese snack name, “Ika no Sugata Fry (いかの姿フライ)” is loosely translated in English as “fried squid snacks with a whole shape of squid”.
+You can see that from the above photo.

-Speaking of the ingredients of Ika Sugata Fry snacks, the snack is made mainly from wheat flour, squid, bread crumbs, starch, fish paste, vegetable proteins (including soybeans), and eggs, and it is seasoned with salt, sugar, sweeteners, and spices.
+As for the ingredients of this “Ika Fry (イカフライ)” snack, the Japanese squid cracker is made mainly with wheat flour, squid, bread crumbs, starch, fish paste, vegetable proteins including soybeans, and eggs, and it is flavored with salt, sugar, sweeteners, and spices.